"Flux-balance formulae" for extreme mass-ratio inspirals: Hamiltonian dynamics in the perturbed Kerr geometry with radiation

 \subsection{Orbital resonance in Kerr geodesics}

-The manipulation of the Hamilton's equations of Eq.~\eqref{Heq-wJ} will require as the input (source) orbit $\gamma$ for the interaction Hamiltonian $\Hint(w,\,J; \gamma)$, and it is approximated by generic bound geodesic orbits in background Kerr spacetime.
+The manipulation of the Hamilton equations of Eq.~\eqref{Heq-wJ} will require as input the (source) orbit $\gamma$ for the interaction Hamiltonian $\Hint(w,\,J; \gamma)$, and it is approximated by generic bound geodesic orbits in background Kerr spacetime.
 For future reference, we now take the test-mass limit $\eta \to 0$ in Eq.~\eqref{Heq-wJ} and obtain the solutions $(w^{\alpha}(\tau),\, J_{\alpha}(\tau))$ for the bound Kerr geodesics.

-The spatial components of angle variables $\{w^{r},\,w^{\theta},\,w^{\phi}\}$ given by Eqs.~\eqref{def-w} are $2 \pi$-periodic coordinates on the phase space.
+The spatial components of the angle variables $\{w^{r},\,w^{\theta},\,w^{\phi}\}$ given by Eqs.~\eqref{def-w} are $2 \pi$-periodic coordinates on the phase space.
 This observation then implies that the Hamilton's equation for ${\dot w^{\alpha}}$ can define the angular frequencies of Kerr geodesics with respect to the proper time $\tau$~\cite{Schmidt:2002qk,Hinderer:2008dm,Tiec:2013kua,Fujita:2016igj},

 where we have introduced the (background) ``redshift'' variable $z \equiv (\omega^{t})^{-1}$ in the phase space and the associated fundamental frequencies $\Omega^{\alpha}$ measured with respect to the Boyer-Lindquist coordinate time $t$ (i.e., the proper time of a static observer in the asymptotically far region)~\footnote{ We should mention the fact that the fundamental frequencies $\Omega^{\alpha}$ can be ``degenerate'' in the sense that a pair of physically distinct Kerr geodesics can share the same values of $\Omega^{\alpha}$.
-Such the pair of Kerr geodesics is now known as \textit{isofrequency pairs}~\cite{Barack:2011ed,Warburton:2013yj}, but it arises no difficulties in our analysis. }.
-With Eq.~\eqref{def-omega}, the solutions to the Hamilton's equations of Eqs.~\eqref{Heq-wJ} can be expressed as
+Such pairs of Kerr geodesics are now known as \textit{isofrequency pairs}~\cite{Barack:2011ed,Warburton:2013yj}, but this arises no difficulties in our analysis. }.
+With Eq.~\eqref{def-omega}, the solutions to the Hamilton equations of Eqs.~\eqref{Heq-wJ} can be expressed as

 where $\tau_0$ and $w^{\alpha}_0$ are some initial values, and the constants of motion $J_{\alpha}(\tau) = J_{\alpha}$ given by Eqs.~\eqref{def-J0}.